Knowledge Connectivity Requirements for Solving BFT Consensus with Unknown Participants and Fault Threshold (Extended Version): Revisiting the BFT-CUP Model

-Taking into account the existence of Byzantine processes in the sink, the Sink algorithm (Algorithm~\ref{alg:sink:known:f}) enables each process~$i$ to discover the sink members when the knowledge connectivity graph~$G_{\mathit{di}}$ belongs to~$\mathcal{G}_\mathit{di}$.
+Taking into account the existence of Byzantine processes in the sink, the Sink algorithm (Algorithm~\ref{alg:sink:known:f}) enables each process~$i$ to discover the sink members when the knowledge connectivity graph~$G_{\mathit{di}} \in \mathcal{G}_\mathit{di}$.
 This algorithm provides only one function, $\mathtt{sink}$.
 Using this function, each correct process continuously expands the set of processes it knows by executing the Discovery algorithm until it identifies the sink component.
-It terminates the Sink algorithm by returning a set equal to $V_{\mathit{sink}}$ when there exists two sets $K$ and $R$ with conditions specified in line~\ref{line:sink:condition}.
+It terminates the Sink algorithm by returning a set equal to $V_{\mathit{sink}}$ when there exists two sets $S_1$ and $S_2$ with conditions specified in line~\ref{line:sink:condition}.
 These conditions are analogous to the properties specified in Theorem~\ref{thm:sink:alternative:def}.
-Depending on either sink contains a slow or silent process, it then returns $K \cup R$ or $R$ as the discovered sink, respectively.

-Using an example, we demonstrate why the Sink algorithm returns $K \cup R$ as the sink.
-Consider the knowledge connectivity graph depicted in Fig.~\ref{fig:osr:example:possible}.
+Using an example, we demonstrate why the Sink algorithm returns $S_1 \cup S_2$ as the sink.
+Consider the knowledge connectivity graph depicted in Fig.~\ref{fig:osrExamplePossible}.
 Suppose process $1$ executes the $\mathtt{sink}$ function, and consider the following scenario.
 Process~$2$ is slow, and process $4$ sends a set $P=\{1,2,3\}$ as its PD during the execution of $\mathtt{discovery}$.
-When process $1$ receives~$P$ and~$\mathit{PD}_3$, the conditions specified in line~\ref{line:sink:condition} of Algorithm~\ref{alg:sink:known:f} are satisfied with $R=\{1,3,4\}$ and $K=\{2\}$.
-As there are more than $f$ node disjoint paths from $R$ to $K$, set $K \cup R = \{1,2,3,4\}$ is returned as the sink.
+When process $1$ receives~$P$ and~$\mathit{PD}_3$, the conditions specified in line~\ref{line:sink:condition} of Algorithm~\ref{alg:sink:known:f} are satisfied with $S_1=\{1,3,4\}$.
+Note that there are more than $f$ processes in $S_1$ that have outgoing edges to process~$2$ so $S_2=\{2\}$.
+Consequently, set $S_1\cup S_2=\{1,2,3,4\}$ is returned as the sink.
+It is worth noting that in this algorithm, the connectivity of $S_1$ can be computed as $S_1 \subseteq \mathcal{S}_\mathit{received}^*$, while the connectivity of $S_2$ cannot be computed since the PDs of processes in $S_2$ were not received.